 Wakal Street Food

 Yep, it’s more than possible to eat out in Gothenburg for under £10.
-The city has an amazing foodie scene, and you’ll find delicious vegan and veggie options on most menus.
-Here’s our guide to the best cheap restaurants in Gothenburg.
+One of the best things to do during your visit is get involved with the city’s amazing foodie scene.
+You’ll find delicious vegan and veggie options on most menus, plus all the usual dishes you’d expect in an international city.
+Here are some of the best cheap restaurants in Gothenburg to visit.

 Wakal Street Food